Bilalzalkhi/JavaScript/Week1/prep-exercises/1-traffic-light/README.md

-you can finf the solutions in the follow links:
+you can find the solutions in the follow links:

 1-[traffic-light-1.js](traffic-light-1.js)